Gauging the Gauge and Anomaly Resolution: Gauging the 1-Gauge

 for each $x,x',x''\in\mathfrak{g}$ and $y\in\mathfrak{h}$.
 Indeed, \eqref{weakmu} is equivalent to the first of these conditions.

 An important additional property that $\mu$ {must} satisfy is its $\mathfrak{g}$-equivariance:

-as such we can compute
+{As} such, we can compute

 where $\circlearrowright$ denotes a summation over cyclic permutations.
 The factor of $\frac{3}{2}$ appears in the {second} line due to the fact that $\mu([A,A],A,A)$ is symmetric under an exchange of the first argument $[A,A]$ and the last two arguments $A,A$.
-This gives rise to the {\bf modified 2-Bianchi identity}
+This gives rise to the { {modified 2-Bianchi identity}}

-which has also appeared in the context of the gauge theory based on a weak Lie 2-algebra \cite{Kim:2019owc}.
+which has also appeared in the context of the gauge theory based on a weak Lie 2-algebra~\cite{Kim:2019owc}.

-\begin{remark} Notice that if the weak 2-algebra is skeletal, namely $t= 0$, there is no violation to the Jacobi identity in the component $\g$.
-An example is the skeletal model {\bf string 2-algebra} $\mathfrak{string}_k(\mathfrak{g})$ of a simple Lie algebra $\g$ \cite{Kim:2019owc,Baez:2005sn}, where $k\in\bbZ$ is called the {\it level}.
-The 2-algebra structure is given by $t=0,\rhd=0$, and the Jacobiator is $\mu = k\omega$, where $\omega$ is the fundamental 3-cocycle
+\begin{remark} Notice that if the weak Lie 2-algebra is skeletal, namely $t= 0$, there is no violation to the Jacobi identity in the component $\g$.
+An example is the skeletal model { {string Lie 2-algebra}} $\mathfrak{string}_k(\mathfrak{g})$ of a simple Lie algebra $\g$ \cite{Kim:2019owc,Baez:2005sn}, where $k\in\bbZ$ is called the {\it level}.
+The Lie 2-algebra structure is given by $t=0,\rhd=0$, and the Jacobiator is $\mu = k\omega$, where $\omega$ is the fundamental 3-cocycle

-This is one of the most commonly-seen weak 2-algebras in the physics literature.
-The bundle gerbe associated to the string 2-algebra describes the \textit{string structure} appearing in string theory \cite{Carey:2005,Sati:2009ic}. \end{remark}
+{This} is one of the most commonly-seen weak Lie 2-algebras in the physics literature.
+The bundle gerbe associated to the string Lie 2-algebra describes the \textit{string structure} appearing in string theory~\cite{Carey:2005,Sati:2009ic}. \end{remark}

-\subsection{Gauge transformations}
+\subsection{Gauge Transformations}

 In this section, we review the different transformations we can perform and the inherited compatibility conditions.